Fudan-iGEM/2025-wiki/pages/inclusivity.md

 #### Motivation: Use participatory research method to empower our target group.

-The ["Visibility"](#_1-visibility-ensuring-marginalized-groups-receive-attention) and ["Empowering Expression"](#_2-empowerment-mapping-the-unspoken-truths) activities we carried out earlier mainly focused on us as the leading role to promote the construction of an inclusive scientific community.
+The ["Visibility"](#_1-visibility-ensuring-marginalized-groups-receive-attention) and ["Empowering Expression"](#_2-empowerment-mapping-the-unspoken-truths) activities we carried out earlier mainly focused on us **as the leading role** to promote the construction of an inclusive scientific community.
 Yet this is not enough.
-More importantly, marginalized groups themselves must directly and proactively participate in scientific affairs.
+More importantly, marginalized groups **themselves** must directly and proactively participate in scientific affairs.
 Moving from the margins to the core is not instantaneous—a STEM professional may require years or decades of training.
-While supporting groups with barriers to access core scientific careers, it is equally important to empower marginalized groups to participate in inclusive science governance, enabling them to take a firm first step into shared decision-making.
+While supporting groups with barriers to access core scientific careers, it is equally important to empower marginalized groups to **participate in inclusive science governance**, enabling them to take a firm first step into shared decision-making.

 <img src="https://static.igem.wiki/teams/5643/pageimage/inclusivity/inclusivity3-1.webp" alt="inclusivity3-1" style="width:65%;" />